Similar Scale-invariant Behaviors between Soft Gamma-ray Repeaters and An Extreme Epoch from FRB 121102

 which is important because it makes the $q$ parameter determined a priori from one of the well-known indices of the system.

-In the framework of the fractal-diffusive SOC model, we obtain the theoretical $q$ values, i.e., $q_{E}\approx2.33$, $q_{P}\approx2.20$, and $q_{T}=2.0$, according to Equations~(\ref{eq:alpha}) and (\ref{eq:qalpha}) by taking the three-dimensional Euclidean space $S=3$.
-The observed $q$ values of SGR J1550--5418, SGR 1806--20, and SGR J1935+2154 at $1\sigma$ confidence level are in the range of $q_{E}\approx2.12-2.9$, $q_{P}\approx2.37-2.70$, and $q_{T}\approx1.83-2.53$, which agree well with the predictions of the fractal-diffusive SOC model.
-We also note that the derived $q_{E}$ and $q_{P}$ of the high-energy component of FRB 121102 ($q_{E}=2.21\pm0.10$ and $q_{P}=2.34\pm0.09$) are in good agreement with the predictions of the fractal-diffusive SOC model, and the derived $q_{T}$ ($1.50\pm0.16$) is also roughly consistent with the model prediction at $3.1\sigma$ confidence level.
+In the framework of the fractal-diffusive SOC model, we obtain the theoretical $q$ values, i.e., $q_{E}\approx2.33$, $q_{P}=2.2$, and $q_{T}=2.0$, according to Equations~(\ref{eq:alpha}) and (\ref{eq:qalpha}) by taking the three-dimensional Euclidean space $S=3$.
+The observed $q$ values of SGR J1550--5418, SGR 1806--20, and SGR J1935+2154 at $1\sigma$ confidence level are in the range of $q_{E}\approx2.12-2.90$, $q_{P}\approx2.10-2.70$, and $q_{T}\approx1.83-2.53$, which agree well with the predictions of the fractal-diffusive SOC model.\footnote{Due to the wide range of $q$ values, they may also be consistent with the predictions of the fractal-diffusive SOC model with the spatial dimension $S=2$.} We also note that the derived $q_{E}$ and $q_{P}$ of the high-energy component of FRB 121102 ($q_{E}=2.21\pm0.10$ and $q_{P}=2.34\pm0.09$) are in good agreement with the predictions of the fractal-diffusive SOC model, and the derived $q_{T}$ ($1.50\pm0.16$) is also roughly consistent with the model prediction at $3.1\sigma$ confidence level.
 Therefore, SGRs and high-energy bursts of FRB 121102 share similar scale-invariant behavior, suggesting that they can be explained within the same statistical framework of fractal-diffusive SOC systems with the spatial dimension $S=3$.